shifty0g/shifty0g.github.io/_posts/2019-04-17-cheatsheet-bash.md

 ---
-title: "Lazy Bash Tricks for Pentesters"
+title: "Bash Tricks for Pentesters"
 excerpt: A collection of useful bits and bobs which I have made to make life easier when pentesting
 date: 2019-04-17 12:52:16 +0000
 comments: true
 published: true
-toc: false
+toc: true`
 toc_sticky: true
 classes: wide
-header:
-  teaser:
-  teaser_home_page: true
 tags:
   - bash
   - script